tsackton/taelgar/Gazetteer/The Green Sea Region/Western Green Sea/Skaerhem/Pyhlla.md

 # Overview

-Pyhlla a port town, on a volcanic rocky island, less than a day's sail from Vetta, the island of the sacred waters.
+Pyhlla a port town, on a volcanic rocky island, less than a day's sail from [[Vetta]], the island of the sacred waters.

 The town has a population of maybe 800 people: enough to feel substantial, but not a major city by any means.
 It sits on a deep, sheltered harbor in a rocky fjord, where a pair of wooden quays jut into the water, and several high-sided longboats rest at anchor.